 Brian Porter speed task in a UFM Easy Riser in 1976: Hang Ten Hang Gliding World Meet, Part 2 starting at 5 minutes 40 seconds

 Brian Porter in the Easy Riser Hang Ten Hang Gliding World Meet, Part 3 starting at 37 seconds

 Brian Porter in the Easy Riser Hang Ten Hang Gliding World Meet, Part 3 starting at 5 minutes 27 seconds

 Easy riser, a review on Brave Guys and Beautiful Dolls of the movie Fly Away Home, Columbia Pictures, 1995, featuring Icarus 2 hang gliders and powered ultralights in Canada

 Facebook post by William Olive with old film in Australia featuring a pilot referred to as CMac

-Icarus II or the derived UFM Easy Riser: Hang Ten Hang Gliding World Meet, Part 1 on YouTube starting at 6 minutes 59 seconds, where Steve Patmont carries out steep diving turns in 1976
+Icarus II: Hang Ten Hang Gliding World Meet, Part 1 on YouTube starting at 6 minutes 59 seconds, where Steve Patmont carries out steep diving turns in 1976

 Icarus 5: Devils Dyke Brighton Hang Glider Icarus 5: Flickr slide show of Don Liddard’s photos of an Icarus 5 taking off from the Devil’s Dyke, near Brighton, England